Laurel Trivelpiece

-Laurel Trivelpiece (1926, Nebraska – 1998) was an American poet and novelist.
+Laurel Trivelpiece (1926 in Nebraska – 1998) was an American poet and novelist.

 Life

 Trivelpiece worked in her youth as fruit-picker and later, after graduating from the University of California at Berkeley with a bachelor's degree in English Literature, as an editor and copy-writer for Macys and other department stores in the San Francisco Bay Area.
 She lived in Corte Madera, California.